Trey Anastasio: Early life and career

 Anastasio was born in Fort Worth, Texas, and moved to Princeton, New Jersey, when he was three.
 His father, Ernest Anastasio Jr., was an executive vice president at the Educational Testing Service.
 His mother, Dina, was a children's book author and editor of Sesame Street Magazine.
 He grew up with his sister Kristy.
+In 1967, Trey was the inspiration for the lead character in the children's book What Does The Cloud Do?, which was written and illustrated by his grandparents, Jean and Cle Kinney.

 Anastasio attended Princeton public schools through the fourth grade, then transferred to Princeton Day School.
 He graduated from the Taft School along with Steven Pollak, better known as the Dude of Life, who later helped pen such Phish compositions as "Suzy Greenberg", "Fluffhead", "Run Like An Antelope", "Slave to the Traffic Light", and "Dinner and a Movie".
 At Taft, he formed his first two bands, Red Tide and Space Antelope.

 He enrolled at the University of Vermont (UVM) as a philosophy major, where he met original Phish bandmates Jon Fishman, Mike Gordon, and Jeff Holdsworth.
-On December 2, 1983 the group played their first gig at a dance in the Harris-Millis Cafeteria at UVM.
+On December 2, 1983, the group played their first gig at a dance in the Harris-Millis Cafeteria at UVM.
 The setlist consisted of cover songs, including "Long Cool Woman" and "Proud Mary" which was performed twice.
 The band was very primitive at this time and used hockey sticks as mic stands.
 After performing one set, Michael Jackson's Thriller album was put on by a party-goer to drown out the band.
 The band would not return to play but were still paid for the performance.
 At UVM, he hosted an early morning radio program, Ambient Alarm Clock.

 While living at home for a semester he attended Mercer County Community College.
 While there, he reconnected with his childhood friend Tom Marshall, and the pair began a songwriting collaboration and recorded material that would appear on the Bivouac Jaun demo tape.
-Anastasio met up with childhood friends Tom Marshall, his future writing partner, and Marc Daubert who would officially join Phish as percussionist from September 1984 to February 1985.
+In addition to Marshall, Anastasio also reconnected with another childhood friend, Marc Daubert, who also became a collaborator.
 After seeing a Phish show, pianist Page McConnell joined Phish in the autumn of 1985.
 Anastasio, along with Jon Fishman, transferred to Goddard College.

 During this time he began a musical association and close friendship with composer Ernie Stires, who taught him composition, theory, and arranging.
 While at Goddard, he composed the song cycle The Man Who Stepped into Yesterday as his senior project.
 These songs became mainstays of the Phish catalog.
 He graduated from Goddard in 1988.